Romeu Italo Ripoli

 Romeu Italo Ripoli (Piracicaba, 21 November 1916 – Piracicaba, 28 October 1983) was an agronomist, businessman, politician and sports manager.
-He was the most famous president of the Esporte Clube XV de Novembro (Piracicaba), soccer team of the city.
+He was president of the Esporte Clube XV de Novembro (Piracicaba), soccer team of the city.

 Biography

+Early life

 Son of the humble Italian immigrants Caetano Ripoli (1866–1940) and Emilia Viccini Ripoli (1875–1972), he passed the childhood and adolescence in his native city.
-In 1935, he was alisted in Brazilian Army, serving in the Piracicaba Reservists Formation Center (Tiro de Guerra).
+In 1935, he was enlisted in Brazilian Army, serving in the Piracicaba Reservists Formation Center (Tiro de Guerra).

 After great effort, due to the lack of means of his family, graduated in 1940 by Luiz de Queiroz College of Agriculture, University of São Paulo (ESALQ), also located in Piracicaba.
 In its university period it had strong performance and work by the construction of own headquarters of Academic Center Luiz de Queiroz, which would only be fulfilled in 1963.
 In 1943, published the book "Forty Years of Glories", narrating the history of the Athletic Association Academic Luiz de Queiroz, between 1903 and 1943.

-He was one of the responsible for the introduction of the silkworm in the west of the São Paulo, when he worked in the state service of agriculture.
-He broke with the Governor Adhemar de Barros and resigned from the public service for not having agreed to the use of his professional actions for political and demagogic purposes.
+After graduating from ESALQ, he was an employee of the State Department of Agriculture and a technician at the Tamoio plant, in Araraquara, owned by Pedro Morganti.
+He was one of those responsible for introducing the silkworm in the west of São Paulo, when he worked in the state agricultural service.
+He broke with the Governor Adhemar de Barros and resigned from public service because he did not agree with the use of his professional actions for political and demagogic purposes.

+He directed the former Associação Atlética Luiz de Queiroz, three-time football champion in the city between 1941 and 1943.
+Still in the 1940s, he coordinated the construction of the stands of the XV de Novembro de Piracicaba stadium, on Regente Feijó Street, and its registered office.
+He presided over the Piracicabana Football League.